US agency to study PFAS contamination of Chincoteague water

 CHINCOTEAGUE, Va.
 (AP) - A federal agency says it will investigate how long the town of Chincoteague's water may have been contaminated by a potentially harmful chemical.

-The move comes after the local American Federation of Government Employees union pushed for more information about possible past contamination.
+The decision comes after the local American Federation of Government Employees union pushed for more information about possible past contamination.

 A spokesman for Wallops said NASA has met with union representatives to discuss their concerns.